Analysis | How the Tokyo Olympics delay complicates USA Basketball’s Dream Team plans

 Like everything else these days, those story lines will have to wait.

-“USA Basketball is in full agreement and support of the decision ... to postpone,” American basketball’s governing body said in a statement Tuesday. “...
-The health, wellness and safety of the world, as well as our athletes, coaches, staff and fans is USA Basketball’s No. 1 priority and this postponement was necessary to ensure that.
-As further details become known, USA Basketball will work towards fielding and best preparing its Olympic basketball teams for 2021.”
+“USA Basketball is in full agreement and support of the decision … to postpone,” American basketball’s governing body said in a statement Tuesday. “ … The health, wellness and safety of the world, as well as our athletes, coaches, staff and fans is USA Basketball’s No. 1 priority and this postponement was necessary to ensure that.
+As further details become known, USA Basketball will work toward fielding and best preparing its Olympic basketball teams for 2021.”

 The process of constructing a roster isn’t top of mind right now, with the NBA’s season suspended and the coronavirus’s death toll climbing.
 But the one-year delay will have major roster implications, at minimum, and it could create a direct schedule conflict if the NBA resumes play this summer.